hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 ---

-An `additional_unattend_content` block supports the following:

-* `content` - (Required) The XML formatted content that is added to the unattend.xml file for the specified path and component.
-Changing this forces a new resource to be created.

-* `setting` - (Required) The name of the setting to which the content applies.
-Possible values are `AutoLogon` and `FirstLogonCommands`.
-Changing this forces a new resource to be created.

----

 An `os_profile` block supports the following:

 * `custom_data` - (Optional) The Base64-Encoded Custom Data which should be used for this Orchestrated Virtual Machine Scale Set.